-The early help assessment would be undertaken with the agreement of the child and their parents or carers, involving the child and family as well as practitioners who are working with them.
+The EHA would be undertaken with the agreement of the child and their parents or carers, involving the child and family as well as practitioners who are working with the family.
 It would take account of the child's wishes and feelings wherever possible, their age, family circumstances and the wider community context in which they are living.
+If we were unsure if our concerns reach the threshold for safeguarding or Early Help, we would contact the Front Door on 020 8871 6622.